-This is the first half of a year-long course for students who are beginning the study of German or who have had only minimal exposure to the language.
-The first semester introduces students to the German language in all four modalities: reading, writing, speaking, and listening.
-The work includes practice (in class, in scheduled review sessions with an apprentice teacher, and using an online workbook) in understanding and using the spoken language.
-Written exercises and elementary reading materials completed outside class serve as a basis for vocabulary-building and in-class discussion and role-plays.
-Students will also write four short essays on familiar topics over the course of the semester.
-During the second semester there is more advanced practice in the use of the spoken and written language.
+This is the second half of a yearlong course for students who are beginning the study of German or who have had only minimal exposure to the language.
+As in the first semester, the work includes practice of the German language in all four modalities--reading, writing, speaking and listening--in class, in scheduled review sessions with an apprentice teacher, and using an online workbook.
+There will be more advanced practice in the use of the spoken and written language.
 We will develop reading skills through a variety of fictional and cultural texts, including a short book we will read in its entirety.
 The class meets four and one-half hours per week with the professor, and an additional three hours per week with an apprentice teacher.
 Prerequisite: GERM 111Y or placement or permission of instructor.
 Offered every spring semester.

-At the turn of the twentieth century, Vienna was home to figures as diverse as Sigmund Freud, Gustav Klimt, Gustav Mahler, Leon Trotsky, Adolf Hitler and Bertha von Suttner, the first women to be solely awarded the Nobel Peace Prize.
-How do we begin explain the extraordinary cultural energy that characterized this capital of the far-flung Austro-Hungarian Empire, which was itself on the verge of disintegration?
-The course will first examine some of the tensions that characterized “fin-de-siècle” Vienna, including a new urban modernism that confronted historicist architectural trends, the rise of mass politics and the simultaneous disintegration of political liberalism, and the centripetal force exerted by the monarchy in Vienna vis-à-vis centrifugal nationalist movements at the periphery of the Habsburg empire.
-Against this historical backdrop, Vienna 1900 became home to a variety modernist artistic, cultural, and intellectual movements that fascinate us to this day, even as it confronted issues that remain relevant for the modern multi-ethnic state.
-We shall explore a wide variety of significant figures in literature (Schnitzler, Hofmannsthal, Musil, Kraus), music (Mahler, R. Strauss, Schönberg), and the visual arts (Klimt, Schiele, Kokoschka, Otto Wagner, Adolf Loos).
+At the turn of the 20th century, Vienna was home to figures as diverse as Sigmund Freud, Gustav Klimt, Gustav Mahler, Leon Trotsky, Adolf Hitler and Bertha von Suttner, the first women to be solely awarded the Nobel Peace Prize.
+How do we explain the extraordinary cultural energy of the capital of the far-flung Austro-Hungarian Empire, which was itself on the verge of disintegration?
+The course will first examine some of the tensions that characterized “fin-de-siècle” Vienna.
+These included a new urban modernism that confronted historicist architectural trends; the rise of mass politics and the disintegration of political liberalism; and the power of the Habsburg monarchy in Vienna vis-à-vis nationalist movements at the periphery of the empire.
+Against this historical backdrop, Vienna 1900 became home to a variety of modernist movements.
+We will explore significant figures in literature (Schnitzler, Hofmannsthal, Musil), music (Mahler, R. Strauss, Schanberg) and the visual arts (Klimt, Schiele, Kokoschka, Otto Wagner, Adolf Loos).
 We will investigate the psychoanalysis of Freud and the important role of the coffee house in cultural exchange.
 We will ask ourselves, Where are women in all of this?
-Finally, we will examine the specific role that Jews played in this cultural flowering, including tracing the emergence of modern Zionism (Theodor Herzl) in a context of growing antisemitism.
+Finally, we will examine the specific role of Jews played in this cultural flowering, tracing the emergence of modern Zionism (Theodor Herzl) in a context of growing antisemitism.
 This seminars readings and discussions are in German.
 Students who have completed GERM 321 should contact the instructor for permission.
 This course counts as an upper-level literature/culture course for all three tracks of the German major and fulfills the post-1900 requirement for the literature track.
 Students who have completed GERM 321 should contact the instructor of the course.
 Prerequisite: GERM 325 or above.
 Normally offered every three years.